Contact us for Reservation

 たん熊 南店

-After developing the kappo (Japanese cooking) style, the restaurant changed to a ryotei (Japanese-authentic-restaurant) style.
+After developing the kappo-style (counter-style), the restaurant changed to a ryotei-style (private-room style).

 On January 4, 1957, the corporate name was changed from "Tankuma, Inc." to "Tankuma Minami-ten, Inc".